ovh/docs/pages/web/cloud-web/backup_ftp_cloud_web/guide.en-ie.md

 ### Restore your backup

-Once you have downloaded your files, you can [connect to your FTP](https://docs.ovh.com/ie/en/hosting/log-in-to-storage-ftp-web-hosting/) space using FTP software such as [Filezilla](https://docs.ovh.com/ie/en/hosting/web_hosting_filezilla_user_guide/), then replace the files you want with the ones you have recovered.
+Once you have downloaded your files, you can [connect to your FTP space](https://docs.ovh.com/ie/en/hosting/log-in-to-storage-ftp-web-hosting/) using FTP software such as [Filezilla](https://docs.ovh.com/ie/en/hosting/web_hosting_filezilla_user_guide/), then replace the respective files on the hosting with the ones from the backup.

 > [!primary]
 >
-> Please use the ports listed in your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external} for SFTP and SSH connections, as port 22 will not work for your Cloud Web hosting.
+> Please use the ports listed in your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie) for SFTP and SSH connections, as port 22 will not work for your Cloud Web hosting.
 >

 ## Go further